Rebate Types and Amounts

 Please follow the guidelines below to determine the appropriate kWh and kW baseline.

-New equipment being added to an existing system to increase system efficiency.
+- New efficiency measure added to an existing system: New equipment being added to an existing system to increase system efficiency.
 You are pro-actively seeking ways to improve an existing system.
 Examples might include advanced occupancy sensors added to an existing lighting system.
 The energy baseline is the performance of the existing system in its original, working condition.

-Replacement of inefficient equipment that has not yet reached the end of its useful life with new, more modern equipment.
+- Early retirement of equipment: Replacement of inefficient equipment that has not yet reached the end of its useful life with new, more modern equipment.
 You are opting to pro-actively replace the inefficient equipment even though it is still functioning.
 Examples would include the replacement of a traditional 250 hp motor with a premium efficiency motor.
 The energy baseline is the performance of the existing system in its original, working condition.

-You must replace the equipment and now have the option to choose more efficient replacement equipment.
+- Replacement of equipment at the end-of-useful life or replacement of failed equipment: You must replace the equipment and now have the option to choose more efficient replacement equipment.
 For example, if you have to replace 20-year-old welders which no longer function properly and now have the option to use efficient inverter welders.
 The energy baseline is any minimum federal- and state-mandated efficiency standards that may exist.
 In the absence of these standards, generally accepted industry standards should be used.
 For example, it would not be standard practice today to install an 8.0 SEER split-system HVAC unit.

 If your project directly impacts facility production levels, we will consider the energy savings per unit of production.